Distance Learning Guidelines

 Regular and Effective Contact

-In accordance with Title V, the CCSF Academic Senate has established
+In accordance with Title 5, the CCSF Curriculum Committee has

-Regular and Effective Contact standards for faculty teaching distance
+established Regular and Effective Contact standards for faculty

 More information can be found in the Faculty Resource Center for